Memorable Manitobans: Charles Gregory “Charlie” Carter (1884-1968)

-Born at Devizes, Wiltshire, England around 1887, he came to Winnipeg in 1914.
+Born at Devizes, Wiltshire, England in 1884, he came to Winnipeg in 1913.
 He worked in the grocery business until 1921 when he became an automobile salesman at Consolidated Motors, a dealership on Main Street headed by Rodmond Roblin.
 Five years later, he started Carter Motors Limited, his own car dealership on a small lot on Fort Street near St. Mary Avenue.
 Representing General Motors, he was associated with GM for the rest of his life, moving in 1930 to larger quarters on Portage Avenue at Maryland.
 He also operated a 1,000-acre ranch in northern Manitoba.

 A member of the Winnipeg Lions Club since 1929, he was President of the Club in 1935, and District Governor for the Manitoba-Minnesota District from 1939 to 1941.
 In 1955 he was elected a director for Lions International.
 He was President of the Manitoba Motor League for 15 years and later President of the Canadian Automobile Association.
 In 1963 he was Chairman of the Commonwealth Motoring Conference in Toronto.